-Do you print your documents and emails with eco friendly, “green” fonts?
+Do you print your documents and emails with eco-friendly, “green” fonts?
 I’ll be honest; this is something that I never really thought about.
 Sure, it’s pretty obvious that printing out emails or documents that can be read online is not a “green” thing to do; and that printing only the required amount of materials for your job is certainly more environmentally friendly than printing large quantities of materials that will become obsolete.
 But, it had never occurred to me how much impact I could have on reducing the use of resources, both here at JCC and at home.
+Continue reading

 Did You Know…Evaluating the quality of material found on web pages requires two actions: 1) be suspicious, and 2) think critically about every page you find.
 The following checklist; devised by Joe Barker of the Teaching Library, University of California, Berkeley, will help you with your critique.